 - Whipple’s disease.

 BONUS 2: How are celiac disease stool changes treated?

-The celiac disease treatment is simple, stop eating gluten, and everything will be back to normal (including your stool).
+The celiac disease treatment is simple, stop eating gluten, and everything will return to normal (including your stool).

 So, a completely gluten-free diet is the definitive treatment for celiac disease stool changes such as diarrhea, color change, and the foul-smell.

-Your doctor or dietitian often does a good job explaining what a gluten-free diet.
+Your doctor or dietitian often does a good job explaining what a gluten-free diet is.
 The main foods to avoid are wheat (or any wheat-containing foods), rye, and barley.

 Learn More about the gluten-free diet.